What is Emphysema?

 - Anti-inflammatory Medication – helps to reduce inflammation

-- Oxygen Therapy – helps assist to maintain satisfactory oxygen blood level
+- Oxygen Therapy – helps assist to maintain a satisfactory oxygen blood level

 Other Optional Treatments